Hours:

 What is the difference between an Optical Corrector (OC) and a standard Barlow?

 Now in long.
-A barlow is just that.
-Usually a telenegative type lens that is used with a single eyepiece to achieve a present amount of magnification.
+A Barlow is just that.
+Usually a telenegative type lens that is used with a single eyepiece to achieve a certain amount of magnification.
 You never use an optical corrector with a single eyepiece.
-The term "optical corrector" or the acronym "OC" usually followed by an additional acronym for the different specific companies' almost exclusively refer to binoviewer use.
-This term became popular when binoviewers started to be supported by specific optical devices rather than borrowing a telenegative lens from a barlow.
+The term "optical corrector" or the acronym "OC" usually followed by an additional acronym for the different specific companies' almost exclusively refer to Binoviewer use.
+This term became popular when binoviewers started to be supported by specific optical devices rather than barlowing a telenegative lens from a Barlow.
 Hence the term "Optical Corrector" as it relates to binoviewing was born.
-So in short an optical corrector is a lens system specifically designed for a binoviewer regardless of the manufacturer.
-The magnification amount is not specifically important, although most "OC's" start at lower magnifications then is possible when a simple barlow is used.
-OC's can be a simple telenegative doublet if that doublet is designed and specifically made to offset the optical path of a binoviewer with a preset magnification factor.
+So in short an optical corrector is a lens system specifically designed for a Binoviewer regardless of the manufacturer.
+The magnification amount is not specifically important, although most "OC's" start at lower magnifications then is possible when a simple Barlow is used.
+OC's can be a simple telenegative doublet if that doublet is designed and specifically made to offset the optical path of a Binoviewer with a preset magnification factor.

 So there you have it.
 A mostly complete explanation of what an optical corrector is.